robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 The other shock news from this scenario is about the finding of no-radiation-increase after the [GBU-57](https://en.wikipedia.org/wiki/GBU-57A/B_MOP) bombing.
 This is a **very** peculiar type of bomb and can be deployed **only** using [B-2 Spirit](https://en.wikipedia.org/wiki/Northrop_B-2_Spirit) bombardiers.

 Because of this, Trump to attack Iran nuclear facilities had to move around the globe, some of these bombardiers otherwise out-of-the-range.
-Iran got informed about this displacement, correctly identified it as the sign of an imminent attack and removed the most valuable stuff from the Ferdow underground facility.
+Iran got informed about this displacement, correctly identified it as the sign of an imminent attack and removed the most valuable stuff from the Fordow underground facility.

 Few days after the attack, the FBI opened an investigation because the preliminary military assessment had leaked.
 That classified file is claiming that Fordow nuclear facility has not been destroyed but Iran nuclear enrichment process has been delayed.